 How We Live and Work

-12. Identify, protect and maintain a robust network of greenspaces within urban and rural areas.
+12. Identify, protect and maintain and enhance a robust network of greenspaces within urban and rural areas.

 Recommendations:

 Waterloo Region planners advocate a target of 30% treed and natural areas in the rural parts of the Region.
 Unfortunately, only 13% of the Region is presently forest-covered.
-As well as providing shade ad evaporative cooling, growing trees act as a carbon-sink.
+As well as providing shade and evaporative cooling, growing trees act as a carbon-sink.
 Our current rural landscapes, when viewed from an ecological perspective, are termed “fragmented”.
-This not desirable.
+This is not desirable.

 We need an ambitious, large-scale and comprehensive program to reforest areas other than our most productive agricultural areas.
 Planning for this must be on a landscape-scale basis with due regard to the longer time-frames of forest growth and development.
-This means that up-front expenditures to establish necessary infrastructure for propagating nursery stock and organizing and undertaking annual planting should be viewed as investments and not as costs -- and be taken undertaken quickly.
+This means that up-front expenditures to establish necessary infrastructure for propagating nursery stock and organizing and undertaking annual planting should be viewed as investments and not as costs -- and should be undertaken quickly.

 Adjustments will also be needed in legislation.
 For example, Waterloo Region has one of the highest concentrations of aggregate development in Canada, particularly in North Dumfries township.
-Existing regulatory legislation has not resulted in adequate land rehabilitation of exhausted gravel pits and many remain derelict.
+Existing provincial regulatory legislation has not resulted in adequate land rehabilitation of exhausted gravel pits and many remain derelict.
 The present provincial regulations are based on the sole objective of “restoration to agriculture”.
 Yet there is little monitoring of the success of restoration and no specification of productivity standards for restored pits.
 It is likely that a better alternative for many pits would be to reforest the exhausted pits – and thus contribute to advancing the percentage of the landscape that is treed and happily busy absorbing carbon dioxide -- rather than attempt transformation to an impossible tilled-agriculture alternative.

 Reforestation programs must be solidly based on the science of restoration ecology and intimate knowledge of local conditions.
 Carefully planned design objectives would improve our presently fragmented rural landscapes by establishing linkages, corridors and buffers that work to build interconnections among presently isolated natural areas.
 Of course, well-grounded, scientifically-based projections of the effects of climate change on our native ecosystems must also be considered for species selection and structuring of ecologically restored land.
 Considerable resources in restoration ecology exist at our area universities.